-As fiat currencies are backed by governments and under the control of authorities, they tend to remain relatively stable.
-If a currency were to fluctuate, the central bank would attempt to control the demand and supply of it in order to maintain its stability.
+As fiat currencies are backed by governments and under authorities’ control, they tend to remain relatively stable.
+If a currency were to fluctuate, the central bank would attempt to control its demand and supply to maintain its stability.

-The problem with cryptocurrencies lies in their lack of control with regard to their own stability.
-Their valuations are neither backed by an external asset nor is there a central authority to act as arbiter in order to control the prices as needed.
+The problem with cryptocurrencies lies in their lack of control concerning their stability.
+An external asset neither backs its valuations nor is there a central authority to act as an arbiter to control the prices as needed.

 Thus, this new stable class of coins is an imperative movement toward more stability in the marketplace.
-They are digital coin assets that have features of both fiat currencies and cryptocurrencies.
+They are digital coin assets with features of both fiat currencies and cryptocurrencies.

-There are three common variants of stablecoin.
-They are categorized according to which asset they are pegged to, if any.
+There are three common variants of a stablecoin.
+They are categorised according to which asset they are pegged to if any.

-Firstly, there are the fiat-collateralized cryptos.
-Put simply, these currencies purport to be pegged to known fiat currencies, usually the US dollar, the pound, or the euro.
+Firstly, there are the fiat-collateralised cryptos.
+These currencies purport to be pegged to known fiat currencies, usually the US dollar, the pound, or the euro.
 A reserve of fiat currency is also used as collateral.
-This reserve enables the issuance of an acceptable number of tokens into the market, and is maintained by independent guardians and often audited to ensure compliance.
+This reserve enables the issuance of an acceptable number of tokens into the market and is maintained by independent guardians and often audited to ensure compliance.

-While the US dollar is the usual currency that they are pegged to, a sub-category known as asset-collateralized cryptos are backed by other forms of collateral.
+While the US dollar is the usual currency they are pegged to, other forms of collateral back a sub-category known as asset-collateralised cryptos.
 Precious metals in the form of gold or silver reserves can be used, or even oil.

-The second class is the crypto-collateralized stablecoin.
-These are similar to fiat-collateralized stablecoins, but instead of being backed by a fiat currency, they are backed by other types of cryptocurrency.
+The second class is the crypto-collateralised stablecoin.
+These are similar to fiat-collateralised stablecoins, but instead of being backed by a fiat currency, they are backed by other types of cryptocurrency.

-Due to the nature of cryptocurrencies with their high market volatility, these coins are “over-collateralized”.
-What this means is that more currency is needed to act as a reserve for the issuing of these coins in relation to their fiat-collateralized counterparts.
+Due to the nature of cryptocurrencies with their high market volatility, these coins are “over-collateralised”.
+This means that more currency is needed to act as a reserve for issuing these coins concerning their fiat-collateralised counterparts.
 Effectively, coins in this category need to be backed by more cryptocurrencies than their fiat-backed equivalent.

 An example of this category of crypto is Dai.
-This cryptocurrency is pegged to the US dollar, but also has the option of being pegged to a few other cryptocurrencies as well.
-Adding to its stability is the fact that it’s run on Ethereum’s blockchain.
+This cryptocurrency is pegged to the US dollar but can be pegged to a few other cryptocurrencies.
+Adding to its stability is that it’s run on Ethereum’s blockchain.

-The third category is the non-collateralized (or algorithmic) stablecoin.
-These types don’t peg themselves to any reserve, but instead, use a mechanism which maintains their stability.
+The third category is the non-collateralised (or algorithmic) stablecoin.
+These types don’t peg themselves to any reserve but instead use a mechanism which maintains their stability.
 This ensures, as far as possible, that the values of the coins are maintained within acceptable bounds.

 The mechanism is essentially an algorithm that acts as a central authority to regulate the price.
-The volume of the altcoin in question is maintained by the algorithms to prevent fluctuations in value.
-Often, these digital currencies are also pegged to external assets such as gold or fiat currencies.
-This category of coin is also the most transparent as its code can be audited by anyone.
+The algorithms maintain the volume of the altcoin in question to prevent fluctuations in value.
+These digital currencies are often pegged to external assets such as gold or fiat currencies.
+This coin category is also the most transparent, as anyone can audit its code.

-These coins rely on the use of smart contracts to supply tokens to the marketplace when there is an increase in value, and to sell when the price drops below the peg.
+These coins rely on smart contracts to supply tokens to the marketplace when there is an increase in value and to sell when the price drops below the peg.
 This is how the tokens remain relatively stable over an extended period.

-As an example, if the price of a coin that is pegged to one US dollar goes above one dollar, this would mean that the demand is too high for the coins.
-The algorithm would then kick into gear by supplying new tokens to the market until the demand stabilizes.
-The opposite would apply if the price falls below one dollar.
+For example, if the price of a coin pegged to one US dollar goes above one dollar, this would mean that the demand is too high for the coins.
+The algorithm would kick into gear by supplying new tokens to the market until the demand stabilises.
+The opposite will apply if the price falls below one dollar.

-An example of a non-collateralized currency is BitBay, which is not backed by any assets, but is maintained by what it calls its Dynamic Peg.
+An example of a non-collateralised currency is BitBay, which is not backed by any assets but is maintained by what it calls its Dynamic Peg.